The Difference Between Baking Soda and Baking Powder

 Have you ever wondered what in the world is the difference between baking soda and baking powder?
 While the two have similar names, they are actually quite different!

-Since baking soda and baking powder are two commonly used ingredients in baking, it’s good to understand the difference between the two.
+Since they’re commonly used in baking, it’s good to understand the difference between them.
 So today, I’m sharing everything you need to know about these two ingredients, including how to use them in recipes, how you test them to see if they’re still fresh, and how to substitute one for the other!

 If you love the science behind baking, this is one post that I think you’ll find incredibly helpful!

 Baking soda, also known as sodium bicarbonate or bicarbonate of soda, is a chemical compound that when mixed with an acid creates carbon dioxide.
 When baking soda is combined with an acid in baked goods, the small bubbles from the carbon dioxide gas are trapped inside the batter and that’s what helps them rise.

 In other words, when it’s combined with an acidic ingredient in baking it helps to lift baked goods.
 Some common acidic ingredients that you’ll see used alongside baking soda are lemon juice, vinegar, buttermilk, brown sugar, sour cream, or molasses.

 Keep in mind that if you use too much baking soda in a recipe or there’s not enough acid in your batter, the finished product can have a metallic taste.
 Baking soda also helps to create a beautiful brown color on baked goods like homemade pancakes.